RussH/Asterisk-Click2Call-Manifest-v3/README.md

 For this extension to work, update your Asterisk configuration as follows:

 1. **Asterisk Version**
-   Ensure you are using **Asterisk version 12 or higher** with AMI support.
+   Ensure you are using **Asterisk version 12 or higher** with ARI support.

 2. **ARI Configuration**
    Add the following entry to your `/etc/asterisk/ari.conf`: